LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Often predicates can only be called using specific argument patterns.
-The valid arguments and instantiation modes of those arguments can be documented by using the :ref:`directives_mode_2` directive.
-For
+The valid arguments and instantiation modes of those arguments can be documented using the :ref:`directives_mode_2` directive.
+For example:
-example:

 ::